 Studies other than the aforementioned are also full-time when:

 The TE office will confirm if your studies are part-time or full-time on a case-by-case basis.
+If you are a customer of a local government trial on employment, your municipality of residence can also send you requests for clarification related to your studies.

 Your studies are considered to be full-time until you show that they have concluded.
 If you are completing the full syllabus of upper secondary school or basic education, you are considered a full-time student through the end of the term.
 A higher education degree is deemed to have been completed on the date of the diploma.